Docs/Getting Started/Platform Overview

 Supported OWASP Categories

-Training content is organized across four major OWASP security standards:
+Training content is organized across nine OWASP security standards grouped under three pillars (App / Cloud / AI):

 CategoryTopicsDescription